-UTHSC-SA wishes to develop a clinical building on the leased property, to better serve the growing northwest areas
+UTHSC-SA wishes to develop a clinical building on the leased property, to better serve the growing northwest areas of San Antonio.
+This facility aligns with UTHSC-SA's strategic plan.
+The building will include clinic space, imaging, lab, and an ambulatory surgery center.

-Location: On the southeast side of North Loop 1604 West, northeast of
+Location: On the southeast side of North Loop 1604 West, northeast of the east corner of North Loop 1604 West and Kyle Seale Parkway, San Antonio, Bexar County, Texas, on the Park